Last Updated on October 7, 2021 by melissanreynolds

-By the time I was diagnosed, I had already been on amitriptyline (a tricyclic antidepressant taken at a lower dose to help with sleep and pain) for a couple of years.
+By the time I was diagnosed with fibromyalgia, I had already been on amitriptyline (a tricyclic antidepressant taken at a lower dose to help with sleep and pain) for a couple of years.
 A doctor prescribed it for my extreme struggle with sleep.

 So I already had a base when I was diagnosed, which was lucky because I got no other information, advice or help when I got the word.

-If I could go back in time and help myself out, here’s what I would say:
+If I could go back in time and help myself out when I was newly diagnosed, here’s what I would say:

 - Hot bath